Monday nights are not known for being particularly special across the board. Not a date night nor a party night. Probably not a “late night.”

 The setting helps.

 Rodeo Room is not a hushed sushi temple.
-It is a cocktail bar — dark, lively, and restricted to patrons 21 and over.
+It is a cocktail bar — dark, lively, and restricted to patrons 21 and older.
 Conversations hum through the room while Slemmons works under his light, shaping rice and slicing fish.

 Still, he describes the craft in humble terms.